-Salaries Other benefits Bonus Compensation for loss of office Total Joanne Shields 2,546,369 301,704 848,699 6,166,142
+Directors' fees Committees fees Directors' fees for services as directors' of subsidiaries Other fees (Consultancy fees to subsidiary) Total Joanne Shields 2,546,369 301,704 848,699 2,469,370 6,166,142

-28. Going concern
+27. Going concern

 The directors believe that the company has adequate financial resources to continue in operation for the foreseeable future and accordingly the financial statements have been prepared on a going concern basis.
 The directors have satisfied themselves that the company is in a sound financial position and that it has access to sufficient borrowing facilities to meet its foreseeable cash requirements.
 The directors are not aware of any new material changes that may adversely impact the company.
 The directors are also not aware of any material non-compliance with statutory or regulatory requirements or of any pending changes to legislation which may affect the company.